 Childminders are self employed and are able to set their charges themselves as there is no national rate.
 However, the average cost for a childminder in Surrey is usually between £4 and £6.50 per hour.
 You may also be asked to pay a retainer fee or deposit to reserve a place for your child.

-Depending on your family's circumstances you may be eligible to claim Free childcare for 2 year olds (FEET) if your childminder is registered to offer the funding.
+Depending on your family's circumstances you may be eligible to claim Funded early education for two year olds (FEET) if your childminder is registered to offer the funding.

 If they are also registered for Funded early education and childcare for 3 and 4 year olds they will be able to claim this for your child the term after their third birthday.
 If you are a working parent you could also be eligible for 30 hours funded childcare for working parents.

 How can I find details of childminders in my area?

 You can search for childminders in your area in our Childcare Finder.